werheng/werforge/README.md

 npx werforge init
 ```

-then you can see `.config` folder in your project root and some confuration fields in `package.json`.
+then you can see `.config` folder in your project root.

 ## License